justynroberts/runbook-automation-set-roi/README.md

 - ✅ Adds "hours" field to jobs that don't have it
 - ✅ Supports dry-run mode for safe testing
 - ✅ Processes single projects or all projects
-- ✅ Comprehensive error handling and logging
+- ✅ Error handling and logging

 </td>
 <td width="50%">